 - 3.1 Lake County strives to maintain financial stability by developing a comprehensive financial plan that balances services with revenues and expenses.
 One of the keys to reaching this objective is the adoption of a policy that will preserve the County's strong financial position by setting reserve requirements.
 This policy will guide the County in the maintenance and use of resources for financial stabilization purposes. - 3.2 The County desires to maintain a prudent level of financial resources for protection against either reducing service levels or raising taxes and fees due to either temporary revenue shortfalls or unpredicted one-time expenditures necessary to the County's business.
-The use of reserves should support the continuation and will help-the County continue to sustainment of Countysustain essential services and offer the high quality of services without a significant employee layoffs or reduction in force (RIF) or a hiring freeze. - 3.3 These policies should be used to insulate the tax levy operating funds from: - 3.3.1 Temporary cash flow shortages; - 3.3.2 Emergencies as declared by the County Board Chair and later ratified by the County Board;

-Unanticipated economic downturns based on an adverse change in economic indicators as outlined below;
+The use of reserves should support the continuation and sustainment of County essential services without a significant employee layoff or reduction in force (RIF). - 3.3 These policies should be used to insulate the tax levy operating funds from: - 3.3.1 Temporary cash flow shortages; - 3.3.2 Emergencies as declared by the County Board Chair and later ratified by the County Board; - 3.3.3 Unanticipated economic downturns based on an adverse change in economic indicator as outlined below; - 3.3.4 Pandemics; - 3.3.5 Adverse action from Federal or State actions and/or grantors; and/or - 3.3.6 One-time, unexpected expenses necessary to continue County services. - 3.4 The County reserve policy is applicable to all operating property tax levy funds.

-3.3.4 Pandemics;

-- 3.3.4 Adverse action from Federal or State actions and/or grantors; and/or - 3.3.5 One-time, unexpected expenses necessary to continue County services. - 3.4 The County reserve policy is applicable to all operating property tax levy funds.
 The General Fund balance can be used to assist other tax levy funds to meet the policy.
 Lake County adopts the following reserve: - 3.4.1 Designated reserves will be maintained in the amount equal to the carryovers approved annually by the County Board for unfinished, encumbered projects budgeted in the previous fiscal year. - 3.4.2 Additional designated reserves will be maintained for Risk Management & Liability Insurance Fund liabilities in an amount based on a professionally-performed actuarial analysis. - 3.4.3 An undesignated reserve shall not fall below 29% of the current fiscal year appropriation, with the exception of the FICA, IMRF and Risk Management & Liability Insurance Funds.
-The FICA, IMRF, and Risk Management & Liability Insurance Funds must maintain a minimum undesignated reserve of 12%. - 3.4.4 The undesignated reserves can be used only with the approval of the County Board under the following circumstances: - 3.4.4.1 in case of economic downturn as defined in the Economic Downturn Indicators section below; - 3.4.4.2 to fund emergency unanticipated expenditure requirements or to offset unanticipated revenue downturns occurring within a fiscal year; - 3.4.4.23.4.4.3 to fund response and recovery from a pandemic; or - 3.4.4.33.4.4.4 to fund liability claims in excess of the risk reserves. - 3.4.5 Undesignated reserves below the minimum threshold of 29% can only be used after the budgeted contingency has been exhausted and only after a plan for replenishment has been outlined to address the situation that necessitated the use of the reserves. - 3.4.6 The plan for replenishment shall restore minimum fund balance in the fiscal year following the use of reserves if feasible and certainly within three fiscal years of use. - 3.4.7 The County Board may designate excess undesignated reserves, above the 29% minimum threshold, for the purpose of funding future capital projects or other one-time expenditures.
+The FICA, IMRF, and Risk Management & Liability Insurance Funds must maintain a minimum undesignated reserve of 12%. - 3.4.4 The undesignated reserves can be used only with the approval of the County Board under the following circumstances: - 3.4.4.1 in case of economic downturn as defined in the Economic Downturn Indicators section below; - 3.4.4.2 to fund emergency unanticipated expenditure requirements or to offset unanticipated revenue downturns occurring within a fiscal year; - 3.4.4.3 to fund response and recovery from a pandemic; or - 3.4.4.4 to fund liability claims in excess of the risk reserves. - 3.4.5 Undesignated reserves below the minimum threshold of 29% can only be used after the budgeted contingency has been exhausted and only after a plan for replenishment has been outlined to address the situation that necessitated the use of the reserves. - 3.4.6 The plan for replenishment shall restore minimum fund balance in the fiscal year following the use of reserves if feasible and certainly within three fiscal years of use. - 3.4.7 The County Board may designate excess undesignated reserves, above the 29% minimum threshold, for the purpose of funding future capital projects or other one-time expenditures.